 In summer, the cartwheel hat or garden hat covered in flowers mimicked the Edwardian era picture hats (think Kentucky Derby style).
 They were big, with low crowns and wide brims perfect for sunshade.

 An alternative to a hat would be a flower to one side or on the center of the crown.
 This is especially popular with the pin-up look.
 A hair bandana or silk scarf tied up around the entire head or like a headband was another casual hair accessory.
 1950s teenagers also wore wide headbands to hold back long hair and emphasize the flip hairstyle.
 Shop 1950s hair flowers and accessories.

 Gloves & Handbags

-A matching hobo handbag/purse was the iconic style of the 1950s, but it was the novelty bag made of unusual materials (plastic, straw, fabric and mesh) and in unique shapes (boxes, baskets, and satchels) that have made a lasting impression.
+A matching hobo handbag/purse was the iconic style of the 1950s, but it was the novelty bag made of unusual materials (plastic, straw, fabric, or mesh) and in unique shapes (boxes, baskets, or satchels) that have made a lasting impression.

 1950s purses are usually small enough to hold just a few key items, although many reproduction bags are bigger for all the stuff we carry today.

 In the evenings, small wrist strap or clutch bags with sparkling clasps were elegantly paired with black party dresses.
 Day or night purses matched other accessories such as shoes, belts, gloves, or hats.